 To the church of Ephesus, Jesus said, “I know your works, your labor, your patience, and that you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and found them to be liars ..."
 (Revelation 2:2)

-(Note: The Apostle represents one of the highest offices INSIDE the Christian Church.)
+(Note: An 'Apostle' represents one of the highest offices inside the Christian Church.)

 The Apostle Peter gave the

 "But there were false prophets also among the people, EVEN AS THERE SHALL BE FALSE TEACHERS AMONG YOU, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.
 And many shall follow their pernicious ways; by reason of whom the way of truth shall be evil spoken of."
 (2 Peter 2:1-2)

 "For I know this, that after my departure savage wolves will come in among you, not sparing the flock.
 ALSO FROM AMONG YOURSELVES men will rise up, speaking perverse things, to draw away the disciples after themselves.
 Therefore watch, and remember that for three years I did not cease to warn everyone night and day with tears."
 (Acts 20:29-31)

 that there are many wolves in